-We don’t think we’ve been any prouder of our city than during last year’s Commonwealth Games.
+We don’t think we’ve been any prouder of our city than during last year’s Commonwealth Games in Birmingham.
 From art exhibitions to joining sports clubs, we all found ways to get involved and come together as a community.
-(Somehow we all fell in love with a mechanical bull along the way.)
-Birmingham Festival 2023 will let Brummies relive the sporting fever this summer with one-year celebrations.
+(We all fell in love with a mechanical bull along the way too.)
+Birmingham Festival 2023 will let Brummies relive the sporting fever this summer with one-year celebrations this summer.

 “The Festival is going to be wonderful,” said Cllr Jayne Francis, cabinet member for digital, culture, heritage and tourism.
 “10 days of brilliant, free entertainment celebrating all that is great about the city and region, showcasing the creativity across our communities.
 The Commonwealth Games showed Birmingham – the city and people – at its absolute best and we want to see a lasting legacy for all our residents, businesses and visitors.
 We’re going to show everyone, once again, how brilliant Brum is!”

 The final day will surely send Birmingham Festival 23 out with a bang!
 Rainbow Voices, the West Midlands’ community choir for LGBTQIA+ people and their friends, will perform before a School’s Out Disco celebrates the summer holidays with cabaret.
 At 3 pm, Dancing to Music You Hate by Jasmine Gardosi returns to Birmingham, with everything from explosive dubstep bass lines to soaring folk violin blowing apart the boundaries of gender and musical genre alike.
 Then from 5pm, Next Track sees former poet laureate Casey Bailey working alongside a range of regional music, poetry and spoken word artists bringing Birmingham Festival 2023 to a close.

 To see the full line-up of event head here.